Key Takeaways:

 One reason many couples opt for mediation in divorce is that it doesn’t require legal counsel.
 Still, hiring a lawyer is worth consideration.

-This is especially true if your spouse has an attorney as representing yourself can put you at a significant disadvantage.
+This is especially true if your spouse has an attorney, as representing yourself can put you at a significant disadvantage.
 An experienced lawyer accompanies you to sessions and offers advice.
 And before you sign anything, they also ensure a settlement is fair and fits your needs.

 Even if you do hire an attorney to help with mediation, the cost will almost certainly be much less than if you go to court.